Hamas says it's studying Gaza cease-fire proposal, but appears to rule out key provisions

 “We fear for what comes next,” said Jens Laerke, spokesman for the U.N.
 Office for the Coordination of Humanitarian Affairs.
 “It’s like every week we think, you know, it can’t get any worse.
 Well, go figure.
 It gets worse.”

-Hamdan’s remarks reaffirmed statements from other Hamas officials, including the group’s top political leader Ismail Haniyeh, who said Tuesday that the group was studying the terms but remained committed to seeking the “full withdrawal” of Israeli forces from Gaza and steps toward a long-term cease-fire.

-Another Hamas official said Friday that the group would answer “very soon” and ask for several unspecified changes.
+Another Hamas official said Friday that the group would give its reply on the cease-fire proposal “very soon” and ask for several unspecified changes.
 He refused to give any details on what they’re seeking or how many hostages would be released in return for how many prisoners.

 The multi-stage proposal on the table was drafted by officials from the United States, Israel, Qatar and Egypt.
 Qatar and Egypt have been serving as mediators between Israel and Hamas.